sameerh19/Project-One-ELK-Stack/README.md

 **Metric Beat:** Detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attemps, failed sudo escalations, and CPU/RAM statistics.

 **Packet Beat:** Packetbeat collects packets that pass through the NIC, similar to wireshark.
 We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.
+(Was not installed on the machines)

 ### Using the Playbook